Sufficiency Policy in Rural Municipalities

 Financing

-The research project analyzes how rural communities in Switzerland can adopt sufficiency policies and contribute to sustainable development.
-It examines the potential for sufficiency policies in rural communities, the factors that hinder and promote such policies, and how the federal government and cantons can support communities in developing and implementing sufficiency policies.
+The project analyzes how rural municipalities in Switzerland can adopt sufficiency policies and contribute to sustainable development.
+It examines the potential for sufficiency policies in municipalities with a particular focus on rural areas.
+The study identifies factors that foster or hinder these policies and explores how the federal government and cantons can support municipalities in developing and implementing them.
+In a practice-oriented part, selected municipalities are accompanied in the implementation of sufficiency measures.

 Background